Adobe InDesign

-InDesign was the first native Mac OS X windows

-(available on almost all devices) publishing (DTP) software.
-With the third major version, InDesign CS, Adobe increased InDesign's distribution by bundling it with Adobe Photoshop, Adobe Illustrator, and Adobe Acrobat in Adobe Creative Suite.

 InDesign exports documents in Adobe's Portable Document Format (PDF) and supports multiple languages.
 It was the first DTP application to support Unicode character sets, advanced typography with OpenType fonts, advanced transparency features, layout styles, optical margin alignment, and cross-platform scripting with JavaScript.
 Later versions of the software introduced new file formats.
-To support the new features, especially typographic, introduced with InDesign CS, both the program and its document format are not backward-compatible.
-Instead, InDesign CS2 introduced the INX (.inx) format, an XML-based document representation, to allow backwards compatibility with future versions.
+To support the new features, especially typography, introduced with InDesign CS, the program and its document format are not backward-compatible.
+Instead, InDesign CS2 introduced the INX (.inx) format, an XML-based document representation, to allow backward compatibility with future versions.
 InDesign CS versions updated with the 3.1 April 2005 update can read InDesign CS2-saved files exported to the .inx format.
 The InDesign Interchange format does not support versions earlier than InDesign CS.
 With InDesign CS4, Adobe replaced INX with InDesign Markup Language (IDML), another XML-based document representation.

-Adobe worked on the provision of a 'Drag and Drop' feature and this became available after 2004 but was restricted to dropping graphics and images, not text.
+InDesign was the first native Mac OS X publishing software.
+With the third major version, InDesign CS, Adobe increased InDesign's distribution by bundling it with Adobe Photoshop, Adobe Illustrator, and Adobe Acrobat in Adobe Creative Suite.
 Adobe developed InDesign CS3 (and Creative Suite 3) as universal binary software compatible with native Intel and PowerPC Macs in 2007, two years after the announced 2005 schedule, inconveniencing early adopters of Intel-based Macs.
-Adobe CEO Bruce Chizen had announced that "Adobe will be first with a complete line of universal applications".
+Adobe CEO Bruce Chizen said, "Adobe will be first with a complete line of universal applications."

-The CS2 Mac version had code tightly integrated to the PPC architecture, and not natively compatible with the Intel processors in Apple's new machines, so porting the products to another platform was more difficult than had been anticipated.
-Adobe developed the CS3 application integrating Macromedia products (2005), rather than recompiling CS2 and simultaneously developing CS3.
-By this time 'Drag and Drop' of type was made available.

-InDesign and Leopard

-InDesign CS3 initially had a serious compatibility issue with Leopard (Mac OS X 10.5), as Adobe stated: "InDesign CS3 may unexpectedly quit when using the Place, Save, Save As or Export commands using either the OS or Adobe dialog boxes.
-Unfortunately, there are no workarounds for these known issues."
-Apple fixed this with their OS X 10.5.4 update.